IbrahimShahzad/CPacketParser/README.md

 # CPacketParser

-A RADIUS parser written using C++ and PcapPlusPlus (wrapper for C-DPDK).
+A RADIUS parser written in C-DPDK.
 It extracts attributes from the RADIUS layer.